 Medicare is the federal health insurance program for people age 65 and over.
 It also extends to certain younger people with disabilities and those with ESRD (permanent kidney failure).

 How does Medicare work?

-Part D covers prescription drug coverage.
-It must be purchased separately as a stand-alone Part D policy, or in a MP-PD, Medicare Advantage Plan.
+Part D covers prescription drug coverage and must be purchased separately as a stand-alone Part D policy or in a Medicare Advantage Plan (MA-PD).

-Medicare Supplement Plans, also called Medi-Gap Plans, are also offered by private insurance companies that contract with Medicare.
-They cover certain healthcare costs not covered by Original Medicare, such as deductibles, copayments, and the 20% (after deductibles) co-insurance that Medicare alone does not cover.
-Some Supplement Plans offer worldwide coverage for urgently needed services and some of them do not.
-Read the Evidence of Coverage carefully.
-In addition to worldwide urgently needed services, Plans G and F provide world traveler coverage for Medicare-approved services.
+Medicare Supplement Plans, also called Medigap Plans, are offered by private insurance companies that contract with Medicare.
+They cover certain healthcare costs not covered by Original Medicare such as deductibles, copayments, and co-insurance.
+Some Supplement Plans offer worldwide coverage for urgently needed services.
+Please read the Evidence of Coverage carefully.

 What if I plan to be a part-time retiree, living four to six months abroad each year, and then returning to the States for the rest of the year—what should I do about Medicare?